-Alan Sutherland has been the Chief Executive Officer for the University of Surrey Students’ Union since 2014, and been with the Students’ Union for over 20 years.
-Originally working in entertainment, Alan is responsible for leading the staff team that supports a network of students who are elected to represent students at the University of Surrey in Guildford.
-Alan has also worked very closely with Guildford community radio station Kane FM, helping them to relocate to the University and continue to operate as a community service for South West Surrey.
+Alan Sutherland, Director of Campus Services at University of Surrey Students Union.
+Previous to this he was the Chief Executive Officer for the University of Surrey Students’ Union since 2014, and been with the Students’ Union for over 20 years.
+Originally working in entertainment, Alan was responsible for leading the staff team that supported a network of students who are elected to represent students at the University of Surrey in Guildford.
+Alan also worked closely with Guildford community radio station Kane FM, helping them to relocate to the University and continue to operate as a community service for South West Surrey.

-I’ve been working in a production role in the art world for the past 30 years.
-My consistent aim has been to create an environment that enables the creator to make work of the highest standard throughout the creative process, from the initial idea to the finished piece expressed as faithfully as possible.
-I listen to the creative talent’s requests and aim to help them to achieve their goal by arranging the logical steps to get there.
-In this way I recently produced a world-class contemporary ballet in an international collaboration from initial idea to stage.
-I complemented the skillset of the choreographer with my understanding of how creative projects come to fruition, overcoming challenges with the tasks in hand along the way so there was no interference with vital creativity.
-I have a skillset that includes a reliable, efficient work ethic, self-motivation, being proactive and calm with rigorous diligence to develop projects to a deadline and on budget.
-Working with people in all areas of life, my communication and organisational skills enable me to manage expectations, as well as my naturally friendly demeanour, innate positivity and enthusiasm for the genre of dance.
+Lisa has been working in a production role in the art world for the past 30 years.
+She consistently aims to create an environment that enables the creator to make work of the highest standard throughout the creative process, from the initial idea to the finished piece expressed as faithfully as possible.
+Lisa recently produced a world-class contemporary ballet in an international collaboration from initial idea to stage.
+She complemented the skillset of the choreographer with her understanding of how creative projects come to fruition, overcoming challenges with the tasks in hand along the way.
+Lisa has a skillset that includes a reliable, efficient work ethic, self-motivation, being proactive and calm with rigorous diligence to develop projects to a deadline and on budget.
+Working with people in all areas of life, her communication and organisational skills enable her to manage expectations, as well as her naturally friendly demeanour, innate positivity and enthusiasm for the genre of dance.

-I’d like to contribute my skills to support Dance Woking to grow, and expand it’s reach to new audiences, sharing it’s original creations and the benefits of dance with a broad community.
-I am delighted to become a part of this small, dynamic team to continue to develop a compelling programme of stimulating and inclusive dance productions.
+Lisa would like to contribute her skills to support Dance Woking to grow, and expand its reach to new audiences, sharing its original creations and the benefits of dance with a broad community.
+She is delighted to become a part of this small, dynamic team to continue to develop a compelling programme of stimulating and inclusive dance productions.

 Carol has recently retired from a long career in central government in the Department of Environment , Food and Rural Affairs and other major departments including the Home Office and the Treasury.
 Her experience covers policy development, the set up and management of large regional offices, setting up emergency response teams and the Project and Risk Management of major government projects.
 This included setting up effective governance frameworks, dealing with critical legal and and HR issues and taking responsibility for large government and EU budgets.